elunna/nerfhack-changelog/README.md

 ### Spell memory
 * The base memory retention ("KEEN") for spells is now 20000 turns for primary spellcasters and 10000 for all other roles.
-* When reading or re-reading a spellbook, you will bring the retention back up to your roles KEEN value.
+* When reading or re-reading a spellbook, you will bring the retention back up to your role's KEEN value.
-* Reading restricted spellbooks only grants **half*** of your role's KEEN value.
+* Reading restricted spellbooks only grants **half** of your role's KEEN value.
 * Primary spellcasters (healers, priests, monks, wizards, archeologists) get a memory boost of 500 turns when they cast spells (SLASH'EM).
 * Casting your **special spell** also grants a retention bonus of 500 turns no matter what role you are